The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-2-html-css-dom/6-grid-media-queries.md

 > * Using live server, render the page found in `0-photo-gallery-grid/` and demonstrate how the number of columns shown changes as the screen is resized.
 Have fellows follow along with their own copy if they would like.
 > * Explain that `display: grid` turns the `ul` into a grid
 > * You can mention the 2 grid properties shown in this example: `grid-template-columns`, `grid-auto-rows` but don't spend too much time.
 The next section you'll be able to go over it more in-depth
-> * Remind fellows that they have already seen `gap` in the flexbox lecture.
+> * Remind fellows that they have already seen `gap` in the Flexbox lecture.
 > * Briefly go over the concept of media queries and ask fellows why these may be useful.
 > * Take questions but be mindful of time.